The Energy Grid

 Deep diode solid state transformer 4024565: General Electric, 1977

 An array of columnar structures are provided in a body of semiconductor material.
-The material of each columnar structure is recrystallized material of the body having solid solubility of dopant metal therein.
-Means are provided for connecting the columnar structures into two series electrical circuit arrangements to function respectively as the primary and secondary windings of a deep diode solid state transformer.
+The material of each columnar structure is a recrystallized material of the body having solid solubility of dopant metal therein.
+Means are provided for connecting the columnar structures into two series of electrical circuit arrangements to function as the primary and secondary windings of a deep diode solid-state transformer.

-A multilevel converter-based, intelligent, universal transformer includes back-to-back, interconnected, multi-level converters coupled to a switched inverter circuit via a high-frequency transformer.
-The input of the universal transformer can be coupled to a high-voltage distribution system and the output of the universal transformer can be coupled to low-voltage applications.
-The universal transformer is smaller in size than conventional copper-and-iron based transformers, yet provides enhanced power quality performance and increased functionality.
+A multilevel converter-based, intelligent, universal transformer includes back-to-back, interconnected, multilevel converters coupled to a switched inverter circuit via a high-frequency transformer.
+The input of the universal transformer can be connected to a high-voltage distribution system, and the output of the universal transformer can be coupled to low-voltage applications.
+The universal transformer is more minor than conventional copper-and-iron-based transformers yet provides enhanced power quality performance and increased functionality.

 See also: EPRI